vernisaz/simhttp/README.md

 Although web applications can look not so slick as when used the Rocket.

 ## Building
 RustBee scripting file is provided to build the server.
-There are 4 dependencies from microlibraries crates pool.
+There are 4 dependencies from the micro libraries crates pool.
 They should be cloned and built first.
 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)